-I have a little collection of these Putz (or paper) houses and I added this one this year.
-I couldn’t resist ~ I mean, it’s blue!!
+I have a little collection of these Putz (or paper) houses and I love sprinkling them around the house.
+This one is new this year – I couldn’t resist ~ I mean, it’s blue!!

 A vignette on the opposite table inspired by French farmhouse holiday decor.
 A chippy vintage finial, a tiny craft-paper wrapped tree, and a Mason jar with a snowy scene inside create a simple display.